route4me/route4me-vbnet-sdk/README.md

 ### Examples and Tests

-1. See project Route4MeSDKTest (class Route4MeSDKTest.Examples) for some examples of using Route4MeSDKLibrary
+1. See project "Route4Me Route Optimization Examples" (class Route4MeSDKTest.Examples) for some examples of using Route4MeSDKLibrary
 2. See an example of creating a simple route below

 ### Creating a Simple Route